SawedoffShotgun114/SawedoffShotgun-s-Mechanoid_Combat/README.md

  ##### Vanilla, but with CE patch:
  - Executioner (Melee, Anti-Centipede)：
- (**Warning: It's very likely the Executioner can kill Player's Pawn in a hit, so keep your distance with it.**)
+ <color#>(**Warning: It's very likely the Executioner can kill Player's Pawn in a hit, so keep your distance with it.**)
  (**Warning: Before you download this mod, You'd better know how to fight Centipede(Rocketlauncher & EMP).
 Or you can just "cheerypicker(A mod can "delete" some things you don't want) it out."**)
  An ultra-heavy but fast melee combat mechanoid with a Giant powered Plasma Sword Made for siegebreaking or melee combat and with a built-in shield bubble generator.
 (2-3 attack 1 granite wall)\n\nIt has a built-in smoke generator, and the ability to jump at short ranges.
 It also carries a fully-automatic charged sniper rifle as a secondary weapon (like a pistol for its giant size) (Though that kind of Mechanoid Personality doesn't prefer to use this weapon.)

  ##### CE Only:
  (Placeholder)